 User's Record

-The serial number of this product may be found on the back side of the oven or on the left side of the control panel.
-You should note the model number and the serial number of this oven in the space provided and retain this book as a permanent record of your purchase for future reference.
+You should note the model number and the serial number of this oven in the space provided and retain this book a

+a permanent record of your purchase for future reference.

+Model No

-Model No.
+Serial No.

+Date of Purchase